buonzz/composer-library-template/README.md

 Contributing
 ============

-1. Fork it
+1. Fork it.
-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your feature branch (git checkout -b my-new-feature).
-3. Make your changes
+3. Make your changes.
-4. Run the tests, adding new ones for your own code if necessary (phpunit)
+4. Run the tests, adding new ones for your own code if necessary (phpunit).
-5. Commit your changes (git commit -am 'Added some feature')
+5. Commit your changes (git commit -am 'Added some feature').
-6. Push to the branch (git push origin my-new-feature)
+6. Push to the branch (git push origin my-new-feature).
-7. Create new Pull Request
+7. Create new pull request.

 Also please refer to [CONTRIBUTION.md](https://github.com/GinoPane/composer-package-template/blob/master/CONTRIBUTION.md).